arijit-m/fab-yield-defect-metrology-analytics/README.md

 paths a real excursion would follow*, never hard-coded onto a list of wafer IDs.
-Because the answer is known in advance, the Stage 3 analysis can be **validated**: a commonality query is only trustworthy if it re-finds the planted culprit without being told where it is.
-Real fab data never comes with an answer key;
+Because the answer is known in advance, the Stage 3 analysis can be **validated**: a commonality query is only trustworthy if it re-finds the planted culprit without being told where it is — which it does (see [Analysis and results](#analysis-and-results-stage-3)).
+Real fab data never comes with an answer key; synthetic data engineered this way does, which makes it the better substrate for *demonstrating* that the analysis works.

-synthetic data engineered this way does, which makes it the better substrate for *demonstrating* that the analysis works.
+The generation is also built to be **realistic where it counts**: the reference catalog uses real tool vendors and a coherent process flow, the signal is subtle enough to require aggregation to detect (not visible wafer-by-wafer), and the same ~187 affected wafers show a *consistent* fingerprint across three independent measurements — more defects, lower yield, and a metrology drift — the way one physical root cause actually manifests.

-The generation is also built to be **realistic where it counts**: the reference catalog uses real tool vendors and a coherent process flow, the signal is subtle enough to require aggregation to detect (not visible wafer-by-wafer), and the same 187 affected wafers show a *consistent* fingerprint across three independent measurements — more defects, lower yield, and a metrology drift — the way one physical root cause actually manifests.
+*A note on exact figures: because per-row variation is randomized, the precise numbers shift slightly on each reseed.
+All values quoted below are from one representative run; the **shape** of every result (which group is worse, by roughly how much) is stable across seeds.*

 ---